biosaxs-dev/molass-library/paper.md

 # Notable package dependence

-Setting aside the fundamental necessity of NumPy [@Harris2020], SciPy [@Virtanen2020] and Matplotlib [@Hunter:2007], `Molass Library` replaced significant volume of custom codes by using the following packages.
+Setting aside the fundamental necessity of NumPy [@Harris2020], SciPy [@Virtanen2020] and Matplotlib [@Hunter:2007], `Molass Library` replaced significant volume of custom codes with the following packages.

 * `pybaselines` [@pybaselines] for Baseline Correcction
 * `ruptures` [@TRUONG2020107299] for Change Point Dedection